Monument Terminology

 Bottom-jointed

-The bottom of the tablet, or main part of the monument, is leveled and squared for the final mounting on the base.
+The bottom of the die of the monument is levelled and squared to mount on the base.

-A flat, metallic plaque or memorial made from bronze, a special alloy of copper and tin, used to honor and remember people or events.
+A flat metal plaque or memorial made of bronze (a mix of copper and tin) used to remember a person or event.

 Buffing